 - Amalgam – Amalgam fillings have been used longer than most filling materials due to their durability.
 Although, amalgam can degrade quickly if you’ve certain conditions that can damage the filling.
 Amalgam can last for up to 15 years.

 - Composite Resin – Composite resin matches your tooth shade, meaning they’re less visible to the human eye.
 Composite resin lasts for up to 5 years but may last longer depending on how well the filling is looked after.

 - Gold – Gold fillings are typically the most expensive but are more aesthetically pleasing and one that patients are likely to choose.
 Gold fillings do not corrode and can typically last for up to 15 years.

 - Porcelain – Porcelain is comparable to Gold fillings in respect to duration and for large cavities but isn’t expected to surpass gold material because porcelain can degrade quicker.
 Although, porcelain is more durable in comparison to amalgam and resin and can also last up to 15 years.

-If you’re seeking more information as to how long do fillings last and their treatment before considering whether you need dental filling treatment, consult your dentist so you can make an informed decision on the type of filling you need.
+If you’re seeking more information as to how long do fillings last and their treatment before considering whether you need dental filling treatment, consult our Garran dental team so that you can make an informed decision on the type of filling you need.